Lassonde School of Engineering

 Computer Architecture and Organization

-Computer Security focuses on the privacy of personal data, preventing unauthorized access to computer systems, ensuring back-up contingency plans in the event of data loss and protecting systems from malicious activity.
+Computer Security focuses on the privacy of personal data, preventing unauthorized access to computer systems, ensuring contingency plans in the event of data loss and protecting systems from malicious activity.

 Computer Engineering looks at how fundamental engineering design principles can be used to develop computer software and hardware while teaching you how to keep your knowledge and skills current as technology advances.